A Portable Diagnostic Platform Offering Affordable and Accessible Care

 Hemex Health collaborated with Tata Elxsi to develop an affordable, portable, and easy-to-use diagnostic device for malaria and sickle-cell anaemia disease detection based on two groundbreaking novel technologies.

 Today, 3.2 billion people are still at risk of malaria.
 As per the World Health Organization's 2019 malaria report, the world saw 229 million cases of malaria, which led to 405 thousand deaths.
 According to the WHO, there is a need for over 1 billion diagnostic tests per year to prevent avoidable deaths.
-Current diagnostics, however, are time-consuming and may miss low-level infections, hence there is a need for highly sensitive yet affordable diagnostics.
+Sadly, current diagnostics are time-consuming and may miss low-level infections, hence there is a need for highly sensitive yet affordable diagnostics.

 In our strategic mission to develop and launch a Lab-in-a-Box product, we are delighted to have the right partner in Tata Elxsi who understands the challenges of markets and possesses comprehensive capabilities from concept development to engineering and launch of medical products that meet regulatory standards.